TheRobBrennan/microsoft-parter-network/modules/Expose multiple Azure Function apps as a consistent API by using Azure API Management/README.md

 ## Create a new API in API Management from a function app

+The Azure API Management (APIM) service enables you to construct an API from a set of disparate microservices.

+In your online store, you have implemented each part of the application as a microservice - one for the product details, one for order details, and so on.
+A separate team manages each microservice and each team uses continuous development and delivery to update and deploy their code on a regular basis.
+You want to find a way to assemble these microservices into a single product and then manage that product centrally.

+In this unit, you'll learn how Azure API Management is useful in a serverless architecture, by building single APIs from individual microservices.

+### Serverless architecture and microservices

+### Azure Functions

+### Azure API Management

+#### APIM Consumption Tier

 ## Exercise - Create a new API in API Management from a function app

 ## The benefits of using Azure API Management to compose your API